 11 Jun Small Businesses, This Crisis is Telling You That It Is Time to Modernize Your Processes

 We expect that investing in such IT resources has become a larger priority for most small business owners as a result of this experience.
-In the last few years we have been writing and discussing with our clients the need to modernize their accounting and information processing software.
+In the last few years, we have been writing and discussing with our clients the need to modernize their accounting and information processing software.
 The benefits include, but are not limited to, being able to access business information anywhere, anytime.
-Other benefits include having more timely and accurate information, making it easier for clients to pay you thus speeding up collections, and finding ways to cut administrative and production costs.
+Other benefits include having more timely and accurate information, making it easier for clients to pay you online thus speeding up collections, and finding ways to cut administrative and production costs.
 This means getting rid of dated software programs and moving to the cloud.
 It also means using more intelligent and automated data capturing and processing tools rather than relying on manual entry by a bookkeeper, or even worse the business owner.

 We have been helping clients convert to online cloud based accounting systems and using online tools and smartphone applications to capture invoices and receipts and automate collections and payments.
 You do not need to be a large company or have deep pockets to take advantage of these tools as we have implemented them for very small businesses and not-for-profit organizations.
 If you are interested in ditching the old ways of manual journal entries, financial statements that take months to produce, and internal reports that you just don’t trust to be accurate and start to take advantage of the benefits of process automation and cloud accounting, please contact us to start the discussion.